 If you check the Orders screen, it will be empty at the moment.
 As part of the upgrade process, Tradebox One has stored the last 60 days of order numbers that Finance Manager downloaded to avoid duplication; these are in an archive table within the database but aren't visible within the program.

 If you've chosen to use Sage as your stock control method, you'll need to retrieve your product list from Sage.
-This process can be very slow, especially if you have many thousands of product records in Sage, or lots of sales channels in Tradebox.
+If you have many thousands of product records in Sage, or lots of sales channels in Tradebox, this process can be slow.
 We've timed an import of 1,000 products from local Sage data at between 2 and 20 minutes on two different PC's of different spec.

 This step is mandatory if you're using Sage stock control (if you've set stock control to none, skip this step) and no orders will be able to post to Sage until it's completed.
-However, you don't need to run it right now and often it's best to leave this routine running overnight; if now isn't a good time then skip to the next step Checking your settings and reconnecting to Sage, but make sure to come back and run this product import later.
+However, you don't need to run it right now and if your product list exceeds 10,000 records it may be best to leave this routine running overnight; if now isn't a good time then skip to the next step Checking your settings and reconnecting to Sage, but make sure to come back and run this product import later.

 When you're ready to start the import, go to Products > Actions > Import Products.
 Set the Source as Accounts, leave the other criteria as their defaults and click OK.